What Is a Fiduciary?

 Finding a fiduciary can be difficult.
 Technically, only individuals with specific qualifications, such as RIAs and certified financial planners (CFPs), must follow the standard.
 So, when you start your search for an advisor, you should carefully vet their credentials and qualifications.
 You can do so by using:

 Another way to find a legitimate financial advisor is by using a free matching tool.
-After filling out a detailed form, it will match you with up to three vetted advisors in your area.
+After filling out a detailed form, it will match you with a vetted advisor in your area.

 Note: beware of financial professionals who act secretive or refuse to share their information.
 Also, know that commission-based advisors aren’t fiduciaries (these are typically broker-dealers).
 Charging this way creates a conflict of interest that would breach their duties.